codingPhuc/software-development/Software process.md

 - design and implementation - defining the organization of the system and implementing the system
 - Validation -checking that it does what the customer wants
 - Evolution - changing the system in response  to changing customer need
+# Different type of programming approach
+Non-Structured Programming, Structured Programming, and Object-Oriented Programming (OOP) are all paradigms in the field of computer programming.
+They represent different methodologies for organizing and structuring code in a software program [[Programming approach]]

 # Software process descriptions
 When we describe and discuss processes , we usually talk about the activities in these processes such as specifying a  **data model , designing a user interface** , etc  . and the **ordering of these activities**